zkMIPS/zkm/README.md

  2. how performance is measured
  3. characteristics of the machine used (CPU, OS, #threads if appropriate) performance before and after the PR
 # 6. Licenses
-The ZKM is distributed under the terms of MIT license.
+ZKM is distributed under the terms of MIT license.
 # 7. Security
 This code has not yet been audited, and should not be used in any production systems.